 What are extension methods

-Extension methods are a feature of C# that allows us to add behaviour to existing types without inheriting from that type or modifying the source code of the object.
+Extension methods are a feature of C# that allows us to add behaviors to existing types without inheriting from that type or modifying the source code of the object.

 By using extension methods we can define new methods for an already existing type.
 Extension methods are static methods, but they are called as if they were instance methods of the type they extend.
 It is important to remember that extension methods are just syntactic sugar, this makes the following two pieces of code equivalent, as the lower code before compilation is the same for both of those.